magis-slac/gradoptics/docs/index.rst

 Work in progress
 ----------------

-- Currently the lens and window normals are aligned with the optical axis -> more general orientations in progress
+- Currently, some optical element normals are aligned with the optical axis -> more general orientations in progress
-- Currently monochromatic -> no chromatic abberations
+- Currently, monochromatic -> no chromatic aberrations
-- Adding PSF to imaging -> in progress

 Project History
 ---------------